 Delegates also showcased projects and initiatives that emphasised CALD access, a person-centred approach, and the improvements needed in the NDIS.

 “It was great to have people with disability and carers from CALD backgrounds sharing their stories on stage,” said Georgia Zogalis, FutureAbility project manager.

 “For most of them, this was the first time they have spoken in public and we are very proud of them.
-Having them sharing their stories is the best way of helping decrease the stigma that is often associated with disability in CALD communities.
-Thank you V Samuela, Quang Nguyen, Jubran Eesee, Thomas Kuzma and Bala Adhikaris.”
+Having them share their stories is the best way to help decrease the stigma that is often associated with disability in CALD communities.
+Thank you, V Samuela, Quang Nguyen, Jubran Eesee, Thomas Kuzma and Bala Adhikaris.”

 Ms Zogalis added, “When talking about equal access to the NDIS, targeting the needs and views of different CALD communities will generate more awareness and increase their participation.
 A one-size-fits-all approach does not help raise awareness nor engage CALD communities with the NDIS.